Franck-Delaplace/BooN/README.md

  This example aims to identify the causes of breast cancer and to predict the therapeutic targets.
 <code>breast-cancer.boon</code> contains the Boolean network related to breast cancer study that can be used interactively with <code>boonify.py</code>.
-The analysis is decomposed in two phases: first, we will consider the prediction of mutations causing breast cancer, and then the prediction of therapeutic actions by cancer type in order to cure.
-In this section, we will detail the operations to apply with boonify.py in order to achieve these predictions.
+The analysis is decomposed in two phases: first, we will consider the prediction of mutations causing breast cancer, and then the prediction of therapeutic actions by cancer type in order to cure <b>BRCA1</b> cancer.
+In this section, we will detail the operations to apply with <code>boonify.py</code> in order to achieve these predictions.
 Following and testing this scenario will contribute to a deeper understanding of the potentiality of BooN for regulatory network analysis and its philosophy.
 <h4> Start the analysis </h4>
 <ul>